ontologymerging/MergingOntologyWithQCN/README.md

-# MergingOntologyWithQCN
+# Region-Based Merging Of Open-Domain Terminiological Knowledge
-Using Qualitative Constraint Network to merge ontologies
+Using Qualitative Constraint Network to merge Terminiological Knowledge

-Please go directly to ID1510-ACM-SAC22-SupplementaryMaterial.pdf to see the proofs of theorems.
+Please go directly to SupplementaryMaterial.pdf to see the proofs of theorems.